Parks and Recreation

 Overview

-Eisenhower Park is a 10 acre greenway located along I-94, just south of Scio Church Road.
+Eisenhower Park is a 10 acre greenway located along I-94, just south of Scio Church Road in southwestern Ann Arbor.
 View the Ann Arbor Parks and Nature Areas map for location context.
-It serves as a buffer between the highway and nearby homes, and now a new trail provides new connections through the area.
-The park consists of old fields and lowlands.
+The park consists of old fields and lowlands and serves as a buffer between the highway and nearby homes.
+A trail winds all the way through the park, providing connections through the area.
+This trail was completed in 2022 as part of a neighbor-driven volunteer project.
 It connects to Churchill Downs Park on the north and Dundee Drive on the south.

 Access and Parking